-The estimated fair values of Legacy's financial instruments closely approximate the carrying amounts except as discussed below:
+The estimated fair values of Legacy's financial instruments approximate the carrying amounts except as discussed below:

 Debt.
 The carrying amount of the revolving long-term debt approximates fair value because Legacy's current borrowing rate does not materially differ from market rates for similar bank borrowings.
-The fair value of the 8% senior notes due 2020 (the "2020 Senior Notes") and the 6.625% senior notes due 2021 (the "2021 Senior Notes") was \$84.0 million and \$165.6 million, respectively, as of December 31, 2015.
+The carrying amount of the second lien term loan debt under Legacy's term loan credit agreement approximates fair value because Legacy's current borrowing rate does not materially differ from market rates for similar borrowings.
+The fair value of the 8% senior notes due 2020 (the "2020 Senior Notes") and the 6.625% senior notes due 2021 (the "2021 Senior Notes") was \$179.4 million and \$302.0 million, respectively, as of December 31, 2016.
 As these valuations are based on unadjusted quoted prices in an active market, the fair values would be classified as Level 1.